ESIvy/esivy.gihub.io/content/posts/scrivener-how-to-find-scrivener-for-windows-files-or-projects.md

 ---
-title: Scrivener – How to Find Scrivener for Windows files or projects on your computer
+title: "Scrivener – How to Find Scrivener for Windows files or projects on your computer"
 date: '2014-10-14T12:53:06-05:00'
 status: publish
 path: /scrivener-how-to-find-scrivener-for-windows-files-or-projects